maximbilan/iOS-MapKit-Tutorial/README.md

 }
 </pre>

-After that when you requested location, you need to implement <i>didUpdateLocations</i> from <i><a href="https://developer.apple.com/library/ios/documentation/CoreLocation/Reference/CLLocationManagerDelegate_Protocol/">CLLocationManagerDelegate</a></i>, and here you can add location to <i>map view</i>.
+After that when you requested location, you need to implement <i>didUpdateLocations</i> from <i><a href="https://developer.apple.com/library/ios/documentation/CoreLocation/Reference/CLLocationManagerDelegate_Protocol/">CLLocationManagerDelegate</a></i>, and here you can add location to <i>mapView</i>.
 Please see the next code:

 <pre>
 func locationManager(manager: CLLocationManager, didUpdateLocations locations: [CLLocation]) {